ipfs-inactive/blog/content/post/opera-ios.md

 Second, support for IPFS addressing in Opera desktop browser for Windows, macOS, and Linux will be coming in their next release, currently planned for March 2021.

+As a special surprise for EthDenver, you can download a preview build of Opera for desktop which has IPFS addressing support!
+Give it a spin at [ethdenver2021.opera.com](https://ethdenver2021.opera.com).

 With these releases, Opera will now support `ipfs://` and `ipns://` addressing across their browser product line on all major operating systems: Windows, macOS, Linux, iOS, and Android.

 ## How do I use it?